 An abstract noun is a type of noun that refers to something with which a person cannot physically interact.
 A noun is a person, place or thing.
 However, in many cases, the 'thing' might be an intangible concept – which means it is an abstract form of noun.
 In this instance, abstract means to exist apart from concrete existence.
 A noun that is abstract is an aspect, concept, idea, experience, state of being, trait, quality, feeling, or other entity that cannot be experienced with the five senses.

-Concrete nouns are people, places, or things that we d experience do with our five senses.
+Concrete nouns are people, places, or things that we would experience with our five senses.
 The abstract class is the opposite - we can never experience these nouns according to our senses.
-If a noun describes something you can see, hear, touch, taste, or smell, it is not abstract.
+If a noun is abstract, it describes something you cannot see, hear, touch, taste, or smell.

 Sometimes it can be difficult to recognize when the noun is abstract because there are a number of words that can function in different ways.
 For example, some words might function as verbs in some cases and abstract nouns in other cases.
-Check to see whether the word in question is expressing action in some way or if it is a functioning as a 'thing.'
-Love and taste are two such examples.
+Love and taste are two examples.

 Abstract nouns can be countable or non-countable (mass).
 They can also be in singular or possessive form.
-These nouns follow the same grammar rules as other nouns.
+Abstract nouns follow the same grammar rules as other nouns.

-Teachers might begin lessons on differentiating abstract and concrete forms of nouns in elementary school and reinforce the concept in middle school.
-ESL students may also complete lesson plans and activities based on abstract nouns.
+Teachers begin lessons on differentiating abstract and concrete nouns in elementary school and reinforce the concept in middle school.
+ESL teachers may also complete lesson plans and activities based on abstract nouns.
 For example: